Dancing with the Stars (American TV series) season 27: Week 8: Semifinals

 The couples performed an unlearned dance dedicated to a meaningful person in their life.
 Afterward, the couples performed their week 1 dance styles to a new song that was coached by one of the three judges.
 Couples are listed in the order they performed.
 Two couples were sent home at the end of the night in a double elimination.

 Week 9: Finals

-The couples performed their favorite dance of the season and a freestyle routine.
+The couples performed their favorite dance of the season and their freestyle routine.
 Couples are listed in the order they performed.

 Dance chart

-The celebrities and professional partners danced one of these routines for each corresponding week:
+The couples performed the following each week: